SoftFever/OrcaSlicer/doc/graphics-backend-automation.md

 ## Problem Solved

 Previously, users had to manually set environment variables like `GBM_BACKEND=dri` to make the 3D view work properly on systems like Kubuntu 25.04.
+Additionally, the system relied on external command-line tools for graphics detection.
 This was especially problematic for:

 - **Wayland sessions** with NVIDIA drivers
 - **Newer graphics drivers** that require specific configurations
 - **Different graphics hardware** (NVIDIA, AMD, Intel) requiring different settings
+- **Containerized environments** (Docker, Flatpak, AppImage) where external tools might not be available
+- **Systems without mesa-utils packages** installed

+## Improvements in Current Version

+### Direct OpenGL Detection
+- **No External Dependencies**: Graphics detection now uses direct OpenGL API calls instead of relying on `glxinfo`/`eglinfo` commands
+- **Container-Friendly**: Works reliably in Docker, Flatpak, and AppImage environments
+- **Better Performance**: Eliminates subprocess overhead from command execution
+- **Enhanced Reliability**: Direct API calls are more dependable than parsing command output

 ## How It Works